Climbing and Bouldering Mecca at Joshua Tree National Park

 One of my favourite trails in the park is Hidden Valley.
 It offers a unique opportunity to see a place that was completely hidden from the outside world by surrounding mountains and was discovered after the park had been established.

-Its isolation helped create a unique micro-climate that resulted in developing a different flora.
-For instance, it's rare to see pine trees anywhere else in Mojave desert.
+Its isolation helped create a unique micro-climate that resulted in the development of a different flora.
+For instance, it's rare to see pine trees anywhere else in the Mojave desert.
 But they are somewhat abundant at Hidden Valley.

 Window to the rest of the park.